Please share!

 I personally recommend recording your spending every day, or at the very least, once a week.
 Print out multiple sheets (one for each spending category or sub-category) and keep them in your binder.

-If the hardest part of budgeting for you is tracking your spending, I highly recommend you sign up for Personal Capital to help you.
+If the hardest part of budgeting for you is tracking your spending, I highly recommend you sign up for Empower to help you.

 Once you have recorded your spending for the month, plug-in the numbers from your Daily Expense Tracker (or whatever other method you use to track your spending) into your Monthly Budget or Paycheck Budget found in your Personal Finance Binder.